irenatrf/better_collective_task/README.md

 ## Output

-- The output files are stored in Google Sheets and Looker Studio for analytics visualization:
+- The output files that are stored in output files directory are also stored in Google Sheets for analytics visualization in Looker Studio